Skip to main content

 Professor

-Dr. Elrod is a Professor of English, currently serving as Associate Vice Provost for Faculty Development.
-Her scholarly interests focus on religion, race and gender in early American literature, with a particular focus on contested notions of American identity and autobiographical writing.
-A dedicated teacher (honored with the Brutocao Award for Excellence in Teaching in 2007), Eileen has been a member of the SCU faculty since 1992, with service/leadership experience that includes the College of Arts and Sciences Rank and Tenure Committee, Faculty Affairs, the Ignatian Faculty Forum, Women Faculty Group, the LEAD program, WGST Program Council and English Department Associate Chair.
-She shares three perfect children with her favorite higher education colleague, Roger Razzari Elrod (San Jose State University).
+Dr. Elrod is a Professor of English with a scholarly focus on contested notions of identity and religious experience in early American texts, particularly in autobiographical writing by marginalized writers.
+A dedicated teacher (honored with the Brutocao Award for Excellence in Teaching in 2007) Eileen has been a member of the SCU faculty since 1992, with service/leadership experience as Associate Provost for Faculty Development from 2010-2024, College of Arts and Sciences Rank and Tenure Committee, Chair of Faculty Affairs, Facilitator for the Ignatian Faculty Forum, Chair of the Women Faculty Group, first faculty cohort for the LEAD program, WGST faculty & Program Council, and English Department Associate Chair.
+She shares three perfect grown children with her favorite higher education colleague, Roger Razzari Elrod.

 Research Interests